-Contrary to the popular belief, laminitis occurs all year-round, not just in the spring.
+Contrary to the popular belief, laminitis in horses occurs all year-round, not just in the spring.
 It is an emergency that needs prompt action whenever it is suspected, so find out how to recognise it and what to do if your horse is showing signs

-Laminitis occurs when the sensitive laminae within each foot become inflamed, but they are unable to swell since they are restricted by the solid external structure of the hoof.
+The condition occurs when the sensitive laminae within each foot become inflamed, but they are unable to swell since they are restricted by the solid external structure of the hoof.
 This leads to the horse feeling extreme pain and adopting the classic leaning back on the heels posture in an attempt to relieve the pressure from the front of the hoof.
 In the most severe cases the horses will lie down as their feet are too painful to bear weight.

 An acute new episode or flare up of laminitis is a veterinary emergency and an equine vet should be called to assess any horse with suspected laminitis as a matter of urgency.
-Some horses and ponies have long standing chronic laminitis, which may not be an immediate emergency, but still needs proper care and attention.
+Some horses and ponies have long standing chronic laminitis, which may not be an immediate emergency, but still needs expert care and attention.
 According to the RVC1 more than 7% of equine deaths are linked to laminitis, with many cases being put down on welfare grounds.

 Laminitis: Signs | Diagnosis | Causes | Treatment | Prevention

-Signs of laminitis
+Early signs of laminitis

 Lameness is typically seen in all four legs, although the forelegs may appear more badly affected.
 Signs of laminitis to look out for include:

-- The horse stands leaning back onto its heels
+- The horse stands leaning back onto its heels – the classic laminitic stance

 How is laminitis diagnosed by a vet?